vectorlang/vector/docs/proposal.md

         int z[len(x)]
         pfor i in 0:len(x) {
             z[i] = x[i] * y[i]
+            // each iteration of the for loop runs on a different thread in the
+            // GPU; sync() pauses execution of the thread until all other
+            // threads reach the same point
             sync()
             for s := 1; s < len(x); s*=2 {
                 if i % (2 * s) == 0 {